troglobit/watchdogd/README.md

 file descriptor usage, see [this article][filenr].
 For more info on the details of memory usage, see [this article][meminfo].

-Also, watchdogd v2.0 comes with a process monitor, pmon.
+`watchdogd` v2.0 comes with a process monitor, pmon.
 It must be enabled and a monitored client must connect using the API for pmon to start.
 As soon pmon starts it raises the real-time priority of watchdogd to 98 to be able to ensure proper monitoring of its clients.

 Pmon API